saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

   PDF document so there isn't a need to export it.

-But one problem - **Lack of progressive disclosure support** is still there, because a PDF can't do progressive disclosure unless you want to go back to the world of LaTeX and use the [powerdot](https://www.sharelatex.com/learn/Powerdot) package.
+But one problem - **Lack of progressive disclosure support** is still there, because to do that, from what I saw you have to go back to the world of LaTeX and use use the [powerdot](https://www.sharelatex.com/learn/Powerdot) package.
 I wanted to keep my life simple, so I did the following hack:

 I edited the **.tex** file created by **present-tex** and I made changes to the slides where I wanted progressive disclosure, i.e I changed: